alltheplaces/alltheplaces/README.md

 ### Searchable Points

-For store locators that do allow search by latitude/longitude, a US grid of searchable latlon points representing the centroid of a 100, 50, 25, or 10mile search radius is available [here](https://github.com/alltheplaces/alltheplaces/tree/master/locations/searchable_points).
+For store locators that do allow search by latitude/longitude, a grid of searchable latlon points representing the centroid of a 100, 50, 25, or 10mile search radius is available for the US and CA [here](https://github.com/alltheplaces/alltheplaces/tree/master/locations/searchable_points).
 See the [Dollar General scraper](https://github.com/alltheplaces/alltheplaces/pull/1076) for an example of how you might utilize them for national searches.

-For stores that do not have a national footprint ([e.g. #1034](https://github.com/alltheplaces/alltheplaces/issues/1034)), there are separate point files that include a state attribute e.g. <i>'us_centroids_100mile_radius_state.csv'</i>.
-This allows for points to be filtered down to specific states when a national search is unnecessary.
+For stores that do not have a national footprint ([e.g. #1034](https://github.com/alltheplaces/alltheplaces/issues/1034)), there are separate point files that include a state/territory attribute e.g. <i>'us_centroids_100mile_radius_state.csv'</i>.
+This allows for points to be filtered down to specific states/territories when a national search is unnecessary.

 Note: A search radius may overlap multiple states especially when it’s centered near a state boundary.
 This creates a one to many relationship between the search radius point and the states covered in that search zone.
 This means that for the state files, there will be records that share the same latlon associated to differing states.
+The same is true for the CA territory files.

 ### You can send the spider to other pages